 (1) The service fees and prices (collectively referred to as "prices") of hyperCMS result from the respective contract.
 The billing takes place depending on the agreement, but no later than the day the services are provided by hyperCMS.
 The amounts are due for payment within 14 days without deduction, unless another deadline is specified on the invoice.
 In the case of long-term obligations, the billing takes place monthly in advance.

 (2) hyperCMS is entitled to change prices with future effect.
-Price changes of up to 3% will not be announced to the business partner in advance.
-Price changes of more than 3% will be communicated to the business partner in writing, by fax or by e-mail.
+Price changes per year of up to 3% or the CPI (Consumer Price Index) of Austria will not be announced to the business partner in advance.
+Price changes per year of more than 3% or more than the CPI (Consumer Price Index) of Austria will be communicated to the business partner in writing, by fax or by e-mail.
 These changes come into effect with one month's notice to the end of each calendar month.
 In the event of price changes that are 10% above a mere inflation adjustment, the business partner has an extraordinary right of termination within one month of the price change being notified.

 (3) The payments to be made by the business partner to hyperCMS can be requested by hyperCMS by direct debit on the basis of a (separate) direct debit authorization from the business partner's account.